Non-native Phragmites management recommendations

 - Follow all label requirements.

-- If the patch has substantial dead standing stems after herbicide treatment, mow in late fall or winter to knock down dead standing stems to prepare the site for the next season’s herbicide treatment.
+- If the patch has substantial dead standing stems prior to or after herbicide treatment, mow in late fall or winter to knock down dead standing stems to prepare the site for the next season’s herbicide treatment.

 - Allow 1 month for the herbicide treatment to take effect before mowing.